Detransition: Clinical pathway

 As of 2023, there were no clinical guidelines for detransition.
 The World Professional Association for Transgender Health's 8th edition of its Standards of Care recommended that "health care professionals assessing adults who wish to detransition and seek gender-related hormone intervention, surgical intervention, or both, utilize a comprehensive multidisciplinary assessment that will include additional viewpoints from experienced health care professional in transgender health and that considers, together with the individual, the role of social transition as part of the assessment process".

 In August 2024, following recommendations in the Cass Review, NHS England announced plans for the first NHS service to support patients wishing to detransition.
 They said: "There is no defined clinical pathway in the NHS for individuals who are considering detransition.
 NHS England will establish a programme of work to explore the issues around a detransition pathway by October 2024."

+In May 2026, Texas Children's Hospital agreed to establish a detransition clinic as part of a settlement with the Texas Attorney General.
+News reports described it as the first dedicated detransition clinic in the United States.

 Cultural and political impact

 Controversy surrounding detransition within trans activism primarily arises from how the subject is framed as a subject of moral panic in mainstream media and right-wing politics.
 Detransition has attracted interest from both social conservatives and gender-critical feminists on the political right.
 Activists on the right have been accused of using detransitioners' stories to further their work against trans rights.
 Some gender-critical feminists see detransitioners' experiences as further proof of patriarchal enforcement of gender roles and medicalized erasure of gays and lesbians.
 Other feminists have expressed disagreement with this opinion, referring to those who hold these beliefs as trans-exclusionary radical feminists (TERFs).
 This attention has elicited in detransitioners mixed feelings of both exploitation and support.

 In 2017, the Mazzoni Center's Philadelphia Trans Health Conference, which is an annual meeting of transgender people, advocates, and healthcare providers, canceled two panel discussions on detransition and alternate methods of working with gender dysphoria.
 The conference organizers said, "When a topic becomes controversial, such as this one has turned on social media, there is a duty to make sure that the debate does not get out of control at the conference itself.
 After several days of considerations and reviewing feedback, the planning committee voted that the workshops, while valid, cannot be presented at the conference as planned."